blbadger/blbadger.github.io/smaller-lms-2.md

 where $\gamma$ and $\beta$ are trainable parameters (which are usually held in very high precision) and $\mu, \sigma^2$ denote the mean (expectation) and variance of the random variable $x$.
 This is clearly a nonlinear operation (although it could be transformed into a linear one) and so we will simply remove this transformation for now.

 ### TinyStories versus Fineweb

 Whenever one studies a complex phenomena, one may wonder whether the use of limited, small-scale and hopefully representative samples are worth building correspondingly small and simple models for.
 These are usually called 'toy' models in the physical and life sciences, and their merit is continually debated.
 Those in favor point to the advances that have been made (sometimes well before their time) by using such models, whereas detractors point out the many times a toy model led a person, field, or group entirely astray with respect to learning something about the actual phenomena, usually because the toy model neglected one or more crucial variables.

 It is extremely difficult to know whether a toy model has all the important variables in a complex system accounted for.
 This is firstly because variables may or may not even be separable in a complex system, and secondly because the number of combinations of all variables scales with $n!$ and is not computationally feasible to address which variables are required.

 For this work, one may wonder if TinyStories is in fact a decent toy model dataset of the general English language.
-On the outset, it would seem that the ability to write simple stories about imaginary characters would have very little bearing on
+On the outset, it would seem that the ability to write simple stories about imaginary characters would have very little bearing on something as large and complex as a refined subset of the educational content of the Common Crawl of the web.
+It is somewhat surprising, then, that we have found the results of training mixers and transformers on TinyStories to be fairly representative of their performance on `fineweb-edu 10BT`.
+The following similarities and differences are observed:

+1. High-level performance characteristics of mixers and transformers are very similar: mixers are more efficient retrieval model encoders for both TinyStories and the Fineweb, whereas Transformers are slightly more efficient causal language models for both.
+2. It was found that a relatively small (by default standards) head number of 4 was compute-optimal for TinyStories, and the same is true for the Fineweb (for this model size).
+3. Unsurprisingly the Fineweb is much better-modeled by deeper models than were optimal for TinyStories (16 versus 8 layers), but otherwise the optimal model architectures are quite similar ($d_m=1024$ mixers being similar to $d_m=512$ transformers for learning efficiency, similar $\eta$ values for the optimizer etc.)
+4. One notable difference is that transformer embedding models (for retrieval) trained on `fineweb-edu 10BT` are often benefitted by initializing a larger $n_h$ than the model was trained with, which is the opposite for the TinyStories.
+5. Also as expected, the retrieval model training process is much faster for the Fineweb, often requiring fewer than 20 epochs for optimal evaluation loss compared to 100 or more for embedding models trained on TinyStories.